RajeshReddy999/WebDevlopmentSession/README.md

 # BirthdaySession
 # Author Rajesh Reddy
-# this is first session read me line.
+# this is first session.